 As President of the Coalition for Tobacco Free Utah, we recognize the significant

-The Surgeon General of the United States recently pointed out that there
+facilities.
+The Surgeon General of the United States recently pointed out

-of ingestion of smoke and just five minutes exposure can cause negative
+smoke and just five minutes exposure can cause negative health effects.

 The passing of the ordinance banning smoking in public areas of Salt Lake

-of young people that tobacco use is normal, which will likely decrease
+people that tobacco use is normal, which will

 Source: KSL Television and Radio, Salt Lake City Utah.